 Sometimes a bot can't help your customers.
 Or customers simply don't want to talk to a chatbot.
-Ensure an easy and quick hand-over to or take-over by an employee.
+Ensure an easy and quick handover to or take over by an employee.
 Ask if your customer is being helped, or wants to be re-routed.
 For both the employee and the customer it is beneficial if the employee can see the conversation.
 With the right customer service tooling, you have insight into every conversation, and into the complete customer profile.
-This way you know exactly how you can assist the customer.
+This way, you know exactly how you can help the customer.

 Never compromise on the quality of customer contact.
 Give your customer multiple options to contact you.
-A bot is convenient, but for several urgent, emotional, or complex service questions, human input is sometimes necessary.
+A bot is convenient, but human input is sometimes necessary for several urgent, emotional, or complex service questions.
 Chatbots are also used to reach out to a customer service representative.
-If a customer asks the bot about contact options, provide them with a full list of possibilities.
+If a customer asks the bot about contact options, provide them with a complete list of possibilities.
 Consider the phone number, but be transparent about when and how you can best be reached.
 Do you only deploy your bot outside of business hours?
 Then tell your customers when they can speak to an employee.

-Combining bot and personal support from your service team will make your service even better.
+Combining bot and personal support from your service team will improve your service.
 Not only for your customer but also for your company.